-On the Effective Date of the Restructuring, it is intended that the separate Boards of Directors of MIHC and Converted MMIC will each consist of the same nine (9) directors that currently comprise the Board of Directors of MMIC.
-It is also intended that the Executive Officers of both MIHC and Converted MMIC will be the same individuals currently serving in those positions for MMIC.
-For information regarding the current directors and executive officers of MMIC, and the proposed directors and executive officers of MIHC and Converted MMIC, see DIRECTORS AND OFFICERS OF MMIC, CONVERTED MMIC AND MIHC at page 36.
+On the Effective Date of the Restructuring, it is intended that the Board of Directors of Converted MMIC will consist of the same nine (9) directors that currently comprise the Board of Directors of MMIC.
+It is intended that the Executive Officers of Converted MMIC and of MIHC will be the same individuals currently serving in those positions for MMIC.
+Finally, it is intended that the Board of Directors of MIHC will consist of Daniel R. Doucette, Joseph C. Branch, Richard A. Hemmings, Terry L. Van Der Aa, Richard C. Vie, Donald G. Southwell, Eric J. Draut, Philip R. Warth, Jr., and David F. Bengston.
+For information regarding the current directors and executive officers of MMIC, and the proposed directors and executive officers of MIHC and Converted MMIC, see DIRECTORS AND OFFICERS OF MMIC, CONVERTED MMIC AND MIHC at page 39.